borkh/mcbm-ring-reco/README.md

    determined.
 These values and other hyperparameters can be changed in `models/model.py`.
 The trained models will be saved in the `models/checkpoints` directory.
 After training, some predictions on the validation data will be made and the results will be plotted.
+Set the `--silent` flag to only save the plots without showing them.

 3. To evaluate the trained model, run the following command:
    ```